-- Investigating the impact of high latitude magnetohydrodynamic (MHD) waves during extreme space weather events on the upper and lower atmosphere.
+- Investigating the impact of high latitude extreme space weather events on the upper and lower atmosphere.

-The Radio and Space Plasma Physics (RSPP) group at the University of Leicester have unique UK access to a number of important data sets including ground magnetometers (through SuperMag), ionospheric radars (including EISCAT and SuperDARN) and satellites (e.g. the Van Allen Probes, VAPs).
+The Radio and Space Plasma Physics (RSPP) group at the University of Leicester have unique UK access to a number of important data sets including ground magnetometers (through SuperMag), ionospheric radars (including EISCAT and the imminent EISCAT_3D and SuperDARN) and satellites (e.g. the JAXA Arase mission).
 This project will exploit these facilities to explore energy deposition in the upper atmosphere and its ultimate influence of the lower atmosphere.

 Training and Skills